Kali-Hac/ChatGPT-MBTI/README.md

 # Can ChatGPT Judge Human Personalities? <br> A General Evaluation Framework

 ## Introduction
-This is the implementation of automated testing codes for “Can ChatGPT Judge Human Personalities?
+This is a simplified implementation of automated testing codes for “Can ChatGPT Judge Human Personalities?
 A General Evaluation Framework”.
 The codes are used to reproduce experimental results in the paper.

 ## Environment
 ```bash